udhaya786/technical_task_qa/README.md

 Then - “failed to load news” error message is displayed and Retry button

-#### Scenario 3 - news image is clicked
+#### Scenario 3 - news card is clicked

-Given - the news images are successfully loaded on the screen
+Given - the news cards are successfully loaded on the screen

-When - the user clicks one of the image
+When - the user clicks one of the cards

-Then - user is navigated to the external browser with clicked image loaded
+Then - user is navigated to the external browser with a corresponding article loaded

 #### Login credentials:
 #### user: password